Darkshadogt/Dark-Piglock/README.md

 >[!NOTE]
 >Dark Piglock may not offer the same level of security as other password managers.
 Please use with caution.
+>It is also a static website and may not adjust to different screen sizes.
+Please be aware of this limitation when accessing the site.

 <br>